- Jesse Selber, MD, MPH

 Jesse Selber, MD, MPH

 - MD Anderson Cancer Center, University of Texas

 The basic Z-plasty is composed of a central limb incision and two lateral limb incisions which form a 'Z'.
 The lengths of the three limbs and the angles formed between the central and lateral limbs are equal.
 The incisional pattern creates two triangular tissue flaps that are transposed, changing both the length and orientation of a wound or scar.

 This topic will review the indications and technique for Z-plasty.
 Simple wound closure with sutures and staples is discussed elsewhere.
-(See "Closure of skin wounds with sutures" and "Closure of minor skin wounds with staples".)
+(See "Closure of minor skin wounds with sutures" and "Closure of minor skin wounds with staples".)

 The primary reasons to perform a Z-plasty are to improve contour, release scar contracture, relieve skin tension, and mobilize tissue for reconstructive surgery.
 This technique is rarely needed for the acute management of open wounds.